openego/eDisGo/doc/userguide/workflow.rst

 #. **Load the grid** — :class:`~edisgo.edisgo.EDisGo` from a ding0 grid, or
    :func:`~edisgo.edisgo.import_edisgo_from_files` to reload a saved object.
 #. **Import the generator park** —
-   :meth:`~edisgo.edisgo.EDisGo.import_generators` (skip for new ding0 grids that already contain generators).
+   :meth:`~edisgo.edisgo.EDisGo.import_generators` (to adopt a future-scenario generator park; skip if you want to keep the status-quo park that every ding0 grid already ships with).
 #. **Set the time index** — pass ``timeindex`` to the constructor or call
    :meth:`~edisgo.edisgo.EDisGo.set_timeindex`.
 Required before any time-series import.